Use of Your Medical Information

 Other Uses of Medical Information:

 Other uses and disclosures of Medical Information not covered by this Notice or the laws that apply to us will be made only with your written authorization.
 For example, most uses and disclosures of psychotherapy notes, uses and disclosures of Medical Information for marketing purposes, and disclosures that constitute a sale of Medical Information require your written authorization.

 You may cancel that authorization at any time by sending a written request to our Privacy Officer.
 We are unable to take back any disclosures we have already made with your authorization.

 UH participates in the Ohio Health Information Partnership.

 University Hospitals participates in CliniSync, a Health Information Exchange operated by the Ohio Health Information Partnership.
 Through CliniSync, participating UH providers may exchange the Medical Information of patients with other healthcare providers throughout the State of Ohio that also participate in CliniSync.
 For example, if you regularly see a UH physician that participates in CliniSync, and then visit the emergency room of a Cincinnati hospital that also participates in CliniSync, the physicians in Cincinnati would be able to access your UH Medical Information.
-With certain exceptions, patients must initially consent for their Medical Information to be exchanged via CliniSync, and may withdraw this consent by providing written notice to a treating healthcare provider that participates in CliniSync.
+Patients may withdraw from participation in the Health Information Exchange by contacting the UH Privacy Officer at 216-286-6362.
 UH participates in CliniSync voluntarily, and does not warrant or guarantee that any particular Medical Information will be accessible via CliniSync.